Can you tell us a little bit about the books… beyond the back cover copy?

 Do you have any advice for aspiring writers?

 Read in the genre you want to write in – and outside of it.
 Read non-fiction.
 Sign up for workshops, take classes, and get involved with a writer’s group.
 Keep writing!
-Don’t be afraid to submit your work, but make sure it’s truly ready to submit (or as ready as you can make it at the time).
+Don’t be afraid to submit or publish your work, but make sure it’s truly ready to be submitted or published.
 Don’t give up or get frustrated.
-Learn from constructive criticism and rejection.
+Learn from constructive criticism.
 Celebrate small accomplishments and enjoy the process as much as the product.